FOSSEE/sees/ult/session4.rst

 To save the file, use ``:w`` in the command mode.
 From here on, it is understood that we are in the command mode, whenever we are issuing any command to vim.

 To save a file and continue editing, use ``:w FILENAME`` The file name is optional.
-If you donot specify a filename, it is saved in the same file that you opened.
+If you do not specify a filename, it is saved in the same file that you opened.
 If a file name different from the one you opened is specified, the text is saved with the new name, but you continue editing the file that you opened.
 The next time you save it without specifying a name, it gets saved with the name of the file that you initially opened.

 To save file with a new name and continue editing the new file, use ``:saveas FILENAME``